 Swami Nigamananda Paramahansa was an Indian yogi, guru and mystic well known in Eastern India.
 He is associated with the Shakta tradition and viewed as a perfect spiritual master of vedanta, tantra, yoga and prema or bhakti.
 His followers idealized him as their worshipped and beloved thakura.

-Srimat Swami Nigamananda Saraswata Dev (18 August 1880 – 29 November 1935 ) had espoused the essence of the all-inclusive Sanatan Dharma in his ideological as well as methodological maxim ” ‘Shankarer Mata’ and ‘Gouranger Patha’ “.
+Srimat Swami Nigamananda Saraswati Dev (18 August 1880 – 29 November 1935 ) had espoused the essence of the all-inclusive Sanatan Dharma in his ideological as well as methodological maxim ” ‘Shankarer Mata’ and ‘Gouranger Patha’ “.
 It speaks of a harmonious blending of highest enlightenment (Jnana) and universal love (Bhakti).

 Attaining Jnana (Atma jnana) through Bhakti (devotion/seva) is the integrated ideal that has been reinforced by Swami Nigamananda Dev for the seeker in this age.
 ‘Jeeva – the individual soul, is Brahma – the Supreme Soul’ or “Aham Brahmāsmi” – this Vedantic doctrine of the 8th century spiritual reformist Sri Sri Adi Shankaracharya is what a man on the path of spirituality needs to realize to know himself and to know God.
 And according to him, the royal road to attaining this ultimate spiritual goal is the path of devotion adopted by Sri Chaitanya Dev, the 16th century avatara of devotion.